itscarlosisaac/viewer/README.md

 ###  Instructions

+Clone the repository to your local machine, then cd to the root of the project.

 Run `yarn install` to install all the dependencies main directory.

 Run `yarn setup` to install all the dependencies in the api and front end application